dbharti-TW/dbharti_TW_portfolio/API Reference Sample/GPay UPI REST APIs/API Reference_Gpay UPI Intergration API.md

 Payment APIs enables you to initiate and manage payments made through the UPI.
 The payments are initiated on the UPI apps by a user to be made to a Virtual Payment Address.

-The methods can be used to initiate a payment, list the payments made, update payment statuses, and cancel any pending payments.
+This method is used to initiate a payment from a user to a Virtual Payment Address(VPA).

 ### Initiate a payment
 ------

 Initiates a UPI payment of a given amount from a user to virtual payment address of another user as defined in the request body.
-A note containing purpose of the transaction can also be attached with the payment.
+Optionally, a note containing purpose of the transaction is attached with the payment.
 The endpoint attaches a system generated unique ID to the transaction.

 Method: `POST`
 Endpoint: `/payments`